VictorWesterlund/php-xenum/README.md

     case BAZ = "QUX";
 }

-// Like Enum::tryFrom() but for Enum names instead of values HelloWorld::fromName("FOO"); // HelloWorld::FOO
+// Like Enum::from() but for Enum names instead of values HelloWorld::fromName("FOO"); // HelloWorld::FOO
-// .. and of course the non-throwing version HelloWorld::tryFromName("MOM"); // null
+// And of course the non-throwing version similar to Enum::tryFrom() HelloWorld::tryFromName("MOM"); // null
 ```